amitsaha/echorand.me/content/posts/cloud-custodian-aws.md

-The next step is to create a account config file using the script pointed to from [here](https://cloudcustodian.io/docs/tools/c7n-org.html#config-file-generation) which will allow generation using the AWS Organizations API):
+The next step is to create a account config file using the script pointed to from [here](https://cloudcustodian.io/docs/tools/c7n-org.html#config-file-generation) which will allow generation using the AWS Organizations API:

 ```
 $ python orgaccounts.py  -f accounts.yaml